-On August 2, 2010, Providence took up residence on the campus of William Carey International University.
+On January 4, 2019, Providence took up residence in the Playhouse District of Pasadena, California.
 This brings Providence in closer proximity to the educational and cultural resources of Los Angeles and Pasadena and also gives Providence room to grow substantially.

-Backing up to the foothills of the San Gabriel Mountains, the 17-acre campus is more than triple the size of Providence's previous campus.
-It features ample classroom space, a library, a cafeteria, administrative offices, and tennis and basketball courts.
+Set in the heart of Pasadena, the new decentralized campus spans the course of 4 city blocks.
+It features ample classroom space, a library, a sanctuary, administrative offices, and several dining options.
 However, the best resources available to Providence at the new campus are found in the surrounding area.

-Since it is positioned only 3.5 miles from downtown Pasadena and about 15 miles from downtown Los Angeles, the William Carey campus affords Providence students easier access to the cultural wealth of both cities.
-Though Pasadena is known internationally for its annual Rose Parade and Rose Bowl game, it is also the home of Fuller Seminary, the Huntington Library and Art Gallery, the California Institute of Technology, and the Art Center College of Design, among other institutions of higher learning.
+Since it is positioned less than a quarter mile from Pasadena City Hall and about 10 miles from downtown Los Angeles, the new campus affords Providence students easier access to the cultural wealth of both cities.
+Though Pasadena is known internationally for its annual Rose Parade and Rose Bowl game, it is also the home of Fuller Seminary, the Huntington Library and Art Gallery, the California Institute of Technology, and the Art Center College of Design among other institutions of higher learning.
 The College has emphasized visiting places such as these since its inception, so it is a blessing to have the opportunity to move nearer to the source of much of southern California's culture.
 Pasadena's natural beauty and cultural centers will increase Providence's ability to fulfill its institutional goals.